YINI-lang/YINI-spec/Docs/YINI-About.md

 - Fixed support for alternative hexadecimal literals using `#`.
 - Fixed support for binary literals using `%`.
 - Reintroduced support for the alternative terminal marker `###`.
+- Clarfied list in section 7.
+(Values & Native Types).
+- Added section 1.1 with YINI Syntax, to clarfy.
+- Added section 2.2 with Items & Elements in Lists, to clarfy.

 ---